Does Kratom Affect Drug Tests?

 Based on the latest research, the fastest half-life of kratom alkaloids could be over two hours, putting total elimination at around a half day.
 However, on the lower end of the spectrum, it could take several days (9) for all kratom to be eliminated from a person's body.

-Evidence infers that someone who uses kratom less frequently or takes lower doses eliminates the substance more quickly than long-term or sustained users.
+Evidence infers that someone who uses kratom less frequently or takes smaller serving sizes eliminates the substance more quickly than long-term or sustained users.

 What Influences How Long Kratom Stays in Your System?